earomc/mwdh/README.md

 Picture this: You're the admin of an SMP server, the season just ended and everyone is screaming for a world download.
 Of course, you don't want all the good work and memories go to waste, so you want to help.

 But it seems kinda like a chore to package up gibibytes on gibibytes of world files and then somehow find a way to make them downloadable for everyone?
-Manually fiddling with commands or random tools and then throwing money into big companies' throats for cloud storage when you're hosting your own server?
+Manually fiddling with commands or random tools and then throwing money into big companies' throats for cloud storage when you're already hosting your own server?

 NAH that sh*t STINKS!